 A business man has to write letters every time he wishes to purchase goods or sell them.
 Besides, in business matters complaints are received which have to be attended to through letters.
-Similarly, goods have to be offered, payments to be made, old business relations to be maintained, and new ones to be established.
-For all these purposes, a business man has to write letters and receive communication, without which business cannot be carried on.
-The various types of business letters usually written include -
+Similarly, goods have to be offered, payments to be made, old business relations to be maintained and new ones to be established.
+For all these purposes, a business man has to write letters and receive communication without which business cannot be carried on.
+The various types of business letters usually written include:

-- Inquiry Letters
+- a) Inquiry Letters.

-- Quotation Letters
+- b) Quotation Letters.

-- Order Letters
+- c) Order Letters.

-- Follow up Letters
+- d) Follow up Letters.

-- Compliance Letters
+- e) Compliance Letters.

-- Complaint Letters
+- f) Complaint Letters.

-- Collection Letters
+- g) Collection Letters.

-- a) Letter of Inquiry: Letter of inquiry is one of the most important types of business letters.
-When a buyer wishes to get some information about the quantity, price, availability etc. of goods to be bought or about the terms of sale, payment etc he writes a letter of inquiry to the seller.
+6.3.1 Letter of Inquiry: Letter of inquiry is one of the most important types of business letters.
+When a buyer wishes to get some information about the quantity, price, availability etc. of goods to be bought or about the terms of sale, payment etc. He writes a letter of inquiry to the seller.
 So, we can define the letter of inquiry as a letter sent to the seller from the prospective buyer asking information about the price, quantity, availability etc. of a product and the terms of sale, terms of payment, service etc.